Skip to main content

 Authenticate with Circuit.

-circuit login
+circuit auth login

 Opens a browser to authenticate.
 If you don’t have an account, one will be created.
 How it works: